BODY AND SOUL: Body culture, art, women and medical care

 La de da de de, la de da de da.

 I listened to Dr. Bacci while he studied my test results.
-Looked around the room, with its framed certificates from Rome and the United States, models of internal organs, scales, examination bed, while the rain poured down in the gray dusk outside of the window.
+Looked around the room, with its framed certificates from Rome and the United States, models of internal organs, scales, examination bed while rain poured down in the gray dusk outside of the window.
 How many times have I found myself in such rooms?

 With my mother at Dr. Bengtsson’s surgery in Hässleholm.
 Once when I had violent nosebleeds, he stuffed tampons into the nasal passages.
 When he pulled out one of them, the septum between the nostrils cracked.
 I do not remember how old I was, though the damage remains.
 Hardly a transformative experience, it can actually be seen on my selfie, as well as a mark left by another doctor who accidentally burned a blood vessel on my upper lip.